Marlboro school board supports parental choice on masks if given option - centraljersey.com

-MARLBORO – The members of the Marlboro K-8 School District Board of Education have voted 9-0 to pass a resolution which states that when Gov. Phil Murphy ends a directive which requires every child in New Jersey to wear a mask in school during the ongoing coronavirus pandemic, it will be up to each parent to determine if his or her child will continue to wear a mask in school.
+MARLBORO – The members of the Marlboro K-8 School District Board of Education have voted 9-0 to pass a resolution which states that when Gov. Phil Murphy ends a directive which requires every child in New Jersey to wear a mask in school during the ongoing coronavirus pandemic, they will support giving parents the choice to determine if their children will continue to wear a mask in school.

 During a meeting on Jan.
 18, board member Aldo Patruno made a motion for the board to pass what was referred to as a parental choice resolution.